 The course will help you continue to develop the skills necessary to obtain, evaluate and analyse complex evidence and differing views.
 You will learn how to weigh them appropriately in decision making.
 The course will help you meet your statutory duties and allow you to continue to practice as a BIA.

 Accompanying Materials

-- The course is accompanied by an exercise workbook including useful links. - On completion of five modules (including a quiz), the exercises and the feedback form, you will be able to download your certificate of completion. - For those who are completing the Plus course, you will receive a bonus sixth module Form 3. the BIA Audit Tool.
+- The course is accompanied by an exercise workbook including useful links. - On completion of all six modules, the exercises, and the feedback form, you will be able to download your certificate of completion.

 The Modules Cover: